Panasonic GX80 vs Sony A9

 Studio photographers will appreciate that the Sony A9 (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GX80 and the A9 are recent models that are part of the current product line-up.
-The GX80 replaced the earlier Panasonic GX7, while the A9 does not have a direct predecessor.
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic GX80 better than the Sony A9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.